 The Notice of Privacy Practices provides information on how to contact VSP with questions or complaints about VSP's privacy practices.
 In addition, VSP members are provided with information on how to contact the Secretary of the Department of Health and Human Services if they believe their privacy rights have been violated.

-Yes.
-VSP has a comprehensive Security and Information Protection Plan (SIPP).
-All members of VSP's workforce, including employees, contingent workers, vendors, Board Members, and medical consultants receive VSP SIPP training upon employment.
-Periodic security awareness topics are trained as necessary and appropriate.
+All members of VSP's workforce, including employees, contingent workers, vendors, Board Members, and medical consultants receive VSP security training upon employment.
+Periodic security awareness topics are administered as necessary.

-Yes.
-VSP controls access to sensitive locations within each facility by requiring programmed badges.
+VSP controls access to all locations within each facility by requiring programed badges.
 These badges limit entry based on job function.
 In addition, equipment is assigned, to individuals or business units, based on business need.
 All equipment is periodically audited to ensure proper ownership and location.